 - Working in retirement

 - Delaying taking your State Pension

-- Taking your pension after living or working abroad
+- Taking your pension if you live abroad

 Guaranteed Minimum Pension (GMP)

 If you built up your pension before 6 April 1997, it will probably include an element of Guaranteed Minimum Pension (GMP).
 This is the minimum amount of pension we must pay you after contracting out of the State Earnings-Related Pension Scheme (SERPS).
 Currently men get their GMP at 65 and women at 60.